vcostin/pic-gallery/README.md

 ## 🗄️ Database Schema

-The application uses **Prisma ORM** with PostgreSQL to manage the database schema.
+The application uses **Prisma ORM** with dual database support (PostgreSQL for production, SQLite for CI/testing) to manage the database schema.
 The schema includes comprehensive relationships and supports advanced features like theming and gallery customization.

+> 📚 **Database Setup**: For detailed information about our dual database configuration, environment switching, and setup procedures, see the [Database Environment Setup Guide](/docs/database-environment-setup.md).

 ### Core Entities